datreant/datreant/README.rst

 it is often necessary to store intermediate results obtained from large amounts of simulation data so it can be used interactively.

-These problems make data management difficult, and serve as a barrier to using to answering scientific questions.
+These problems make data management difficult, and serve as a barrier to answering scientific questions.
 To make things easier, **datreant** is a Python package that handles the tedious and time-consuming logistics of intermediate data storage and retrieval.
 It solves a boring problem, so we can focus on interesting ones.

 Stay organized
 ==============